-DirectX is a software for Windows users that facilitate the graphics in a video game.
-For Windows 10, DirectX 12 is the latest version, which is pre-installed in your computer.
+DirectX is software for Windows users that facilitates the graphics in a video game.
+For Windows 10, DirectX 12 is the latest version, which is pre-installed on your computer.

 To check its version, press Win+R to open the Run menu and enter dxdiag.
 Now, you’ll see the DirectX Diagnostic Tool.
 Here, you can find the information about your dedicated graphics card and the latest version of DirectX.